Pedropabu82/bot4/README.md

 [ccxt](https://github.com/ccxt/ccxt).
 It supports live trading on Binance Futures, simple backtesting and training of an XGBoost model for generating signals.
+Sample logs and a pre-trained model are stored in the `sample-data/` directory.

 ## Installation